-An electrolyte panel is used to screen for imbalances of electrolytes in the blood and measure acid-base balance and kidney function.
-This test can also monitor the progress of treatment relating to a known imbalance.
+An electrolyte panel is a test that screens for imbalances in the blood.
+It also measures the acid-base balance and kidney function.
+This test can help monitor the progress of treatment relating to a known imbalance.

-Treating an electrolyte imbalance involves either restoring levels if they are too low or reducing concentrations that are too high.
+Treating an electrolyte imbalance involves either restoring levels that are too low or reducing concentrations that are too high.

 The type of treatment will also depend on the severity of the imbalance.
-It is sometimes safe for an individual’s electrolyte levels to be replenished over time without ongoing monitoring.
+It is sometimes safe for a person’s electrolyte levels to be replenished over time without ongoing monitoring.

-However, symptoms can sometimes be severe, and a person may need to be hospitalized and monitored during treatment.
+However, the symptoms of an imbalance can be severe, and a person may need to be hospitalized and monitored during the treatment.

 Oral rehydration therapy

-The World Health Organization (WHO) has approved a solution to be used in oral rehydration therapy that contains:
+The World Health Organization (WHO) has approved a solution for oral rehydration therapy that contains: